SimonBiggs/Electron-Cutout-Factors/README.md

 Running the code
 ----------------

-Edit the desired parameters within the csv file:
+Edit the desired parameters within the csv file: <br>
 `input/parameters.csv`

-Place input tables in csv format for each applicator and energy within the directory:
+Place input tables in csv format for each applicator and energy within the directory: <br>
 `input/data/`

 -Note: first row of these input files are not read by the program.
 It is expected that "width, length, and factor" will be written there.

-Execute:
+Execute: <br>
 `runmodel.py`